yutopp/VJson/README.md

 - Dictionary<string, T>
 - Array

-and User defined classes.
-For user defined classes, only all public fields are supported.
+and user defined classes.
+For user defined classes, converting only all public fields are supported.

 e.g.